Every Picture Tells a Story: Rolling Stones #177 of 500 Greatest Albums of All Time

 Producer: Rod Stewart

 Rolling Stone's magazine lists it number 177 of the 500 greatest albums of all time.
-The LP spawned three singles in USe US: the double A-sided "Reason to Believe"/"Maggie May" and "I Know I'm Losing You."
+The LP spawned three singles in the US: the double A-sided "Reason to Believe"/"Maggie May" and "I Know I'm Losing You."

 The great triumph of Every Picture Tells a Story lies in its content.